-Physical habitat specificity: The species is moderately to highly specialized in its physical requirements for vernal pools.
-A specific water chemistry range (a function of surrounding soils and underlying bedrock) is required within pools for successful larval growth (Freda and Dunson 1986).
+Physical habitat specificity: The species is moderately to highly specialized in its physical habitat requirements (vernal pools).
+Vernal pools not only have hydrological requirements but must also have the right soils and underlying geology to provide a stable pool with the proper chemistry for successful reproduction (Freda and Dunson 1986).

-Dietary versatility: While adults eat a wide range of invertebrate prey, larvae are largely limited to a diet dependent on anuran larvae and aquatic invertebrates that also reproduce in seasonal pools.
+Dietary versatility: While adults eat a wide range of invertebrate prey, larvae are largely limited to a diet dependent on anuran larvae and the aquatic invertebrates that also reproduce in seasonal pools.